jt14den/jt14den.github.io/_posts/2016-07-25-contributing-carpentries.md

 One of the confusing aspects on translating the common fork/pull-request development workflows is that most of the documentation found on the web is spelled out for `master` branches.
 This is because, by convention, the default branch when you initialize a repository in GitHub (or locally) is named `master`.
 However, with the Software/Data/Library Carpentry lessons the default branch is set to `gh-pages`.
 This is mainly for ease, because the web version of the lessons live in this branch and this is where Software Carpentry wants the work to go for contributions.
 Also, on GitHub, commits to this branch will be processed by Jekyll, a static site generator, making the nice lesson webpages we use in class.
 The main thing to know is that in Software Carpentry lesson land, when you see `master` in Git help or online documentation, you can mentally subsitute it with `gh-pages`.
 Hopefully, this will help folks new to git contribute more to the lessons.

+Update 2016-08-28: Corrected the **Getting changes from the upstream default branch `gh-pages`** section to remove using `git status` to check changes in the upstream remote as this won't work! `git fetch upstream` is the right command to pull down any changes that may have been made.

 ### Setup your fork and local clone

 1. [Fork a lesson](http://help.github.com/fork-a-repo/) you want to contribute to, for instance, [data-lessons/library-shell](https://github.com/data-lessons/library-shell/).
 Forking will create a linked copy of the repository in your own GitHub account.